Most of us know in our heads that not all calories are equal.

 If used to protect a methodology that traps people into the 'energy balance' vicious cycle of more exercise, creating a faster metabolism, creating more hunger, creating less compliance to energy needs, more hunger, not losing weight and creating more exercise, then it's a business model that is deceptive and abusive.

-Those that promote the idea of a 'calorie deficit' claim a calorie cuts fat but ignore the fact a calorie deficit also cuts muscle and bone density, slows down metabolism, and can make us insatiable.
+Those that promote the idea of a 'calorie deficit' claim a calorie deficit cuts fat but ignore the fact a calorie deficit can also cut muscle and bone density, slows down metabolism, and can make us insatiable hungry.
+That's because our bodies don't crave calories. they crave nutrients.

 The commonly held belief of CICOpaths is that to lose 1lb (453grams) of fat you need to create a deficit of 3500 calories.
 But there is no scientific evidence to prove this, and it doesn’t make any sense.